joost-morsink/FF-admin-module/doc/arch/events.md

 Donations in _green_ can happen all the time.
 Conversion day events in=_yellow_, out=_blue_ happen in the order shown.

-The conversion day starts at the dotted line, although the first ever conversion day event has been/will be the `Enter` event.
+The conversion day starts at the left, although the first ever conversion day event has been/will be the `Enter` event.
 The reason for this is there is nothing to liquidate when there has never been anything invested.
 The conversion day process makes a full cycle of all of the events, although we might change this in the future.